nervosnetwork/rfcs/README.md

 After discussion, please create a pull request to propose your RFC:

 > Copy `0000-template` as `rfcs/0000-feature-name`, where `feature-name` is the descriptive name of the RFC.
 Don't assign an number yet.

+Nervos RFCs should be written in English, but translated versions can be provided to help understanding.
+English version is the canonical version, check english version when there's ambiguity.

 Nervos RFCs should follow the keyword conventions defined in [RFC 2119](https://tools.ietf.org/html/rfc2119), [RFC 6919](https://tools.ietf.org/html/rfc6919).